 The first step toward resolving a car accident claim is determining fault for the accident.
 If another driver is responsible for a recent crash, you need to gather evidence and witness testimony that helps you establish their liability for your damages.
 The police report from the accident will also be crucial in determining liability as it will include the responding officers’ initial findings from the accident scene.

 If another driver is responsible for causing your accident, you can file a claim against their auto insurance policy to recover your damages.
 Every driver in California must carry auto insurance that meets the state’s minimum coverage requirements, and the state uses a fault-based system to assign liability for accidents.
-An experienced attorney can not only help you gather the evidence you need to establish fault for your recent car accident but also help you file your insurance claim.
+An experienced car accident attorney can not only help you gather the evidence you need to establish fault for your recent accident but also help you file your insurance claim.

 Dealing With Insurance